 Here are a few ideas to help you feel a little bit closer to your team:

 Expect the worldwide recession that’s coming your way, and prepare for its impact.
 If you run or work for a small business, this can be an uncertain time, so take advantage of the government resources that have been made available specifically for businesses like yours.

 On an individual level, you may be struggling to make ends meet too.
 At times like these, every penny counts, so take advantage of any discounts and offers you can get.
 At Staff Treats, we work with several brands to offer you great discounts that could help you get through.
 For example, you can use the Staff Treats portal to get 9% off Deliveroo’s contact-free food delivery; 8% off at Tesco, Sainsbury’s, M&S and Waitrose e-vouchers for home supply and delivery; and great offers with Gousto and HelloFresh to help you spice up your home cooking.

 Keep your customers in the loop about the efforts you are making to continue business as usual.
 Everyone is more understanding given the times but going silent isn’t going to help.
 Send out an email with the necessary contact channels.
 Set priorities about how you are going to tackle customer queries for example many airlines are sending out newsletters saying they are dealing with flights in the 72-hour range first.

 As a manager of a company or a team, embrace the change and prioritise the health of your employees and all of humanity.

 In a time like this, a team needs a supportive leader.
 Step up.
 Create a positive team culture.
 Provide support through embracing the right tools to allow your team to work in isolation.
 Be respectful of people’s different approaches to social distancing.
 Be understanding of parents at home who are having to work and look after the children.
 Allow flexibility for your staff to manage the crisis as needed.
-Don’t stop communication and encourage positive mental health practises.
+Don’t stop communication and encourage positive mental health practices.